nhanaz-pm-pl/Stalker/README.md

 - Step 2: Start the server to load `config.yml`
 - Step 3: After server startup is complete, stop the server.
 - Step 4: Go to the path `PocketMine-MP/plugin_data/Track/config.yml`
-- Step 5: Then add the names of the employees who are allowed to view other players, consoles and rcon using the command at `config.yml`
+- Step 5: Add the names of the employees who are allowed to view other players, consoles using the command at `config.yml`

 # Future
 - [X] Save the history of players using the command.